-For most subject areas, books that are given the single letter are usually of a general nature for that subject area.
+Books that are given the single letter are usually of a general nature for that subject area.
 For example, the call number for the book Action and interpretation: studies in the philosophy of the social sciences is H61.A39.

 The first set of numbers in a call number help to define the item's subject.

-In our example, '2755.5' falls in the range of HD2709-HD2930.7 which deals with
+For example, '2755.5' falls in the range of HD2709-HD2930.7 which deals with "Corporations".

 The final letter/number combination after the last decimal point is called the "Cutter Number".
 It usually reflects the name of the author.

 For example, if the author's last name is Klein, the cutter number begins with 'K'.